OSGeo/OSGeoLive-doc/en/quickstart/openjump_quickstart.rst

 second is a main toolbar that sits just below the menu bar.
 The buttons give access to the most important display and navigation functions. (iii) The third is a tree view on the left that shows the layer list of the active project.
-(iv) The fourth is the layer view.
+(iv) The fourth is the map view.
 This is the actual map where a graphical representation of the spatial data in each layer is given.
 Finally there is an information bar at the bottom displaying mouse pointer coordinates, processing reports, and memory usage.
 A project window contains a layer list and a layer